Getting customers to that site is the next, often trickier, step.

 SEO by Squirrly

-Introduced as the ‘First AI Private SEO Consultant’, SEO Squirrly has over 90k downloads and a 4.5-star rating from 465 reviews.
+Introduced as the ‘First AI Private SEO Consultant’, SEO Squirrly has over 100k+ downloads and positions itself as the best and easiest to use SEO plugin for SMEs, freelancers, bloggers and solopreneurs.

 Slim SEO

-Intended as an extremely lightweight and automated alternative, Slim SEO has over 10k installations and a 4.5-star rating from 28 reviews.
-It’s designed to have no configuration, so is aimed at those who want a fully automated plugin.
-Slim SEO themselves recommend another plugin if you need more control and more advanced features.
+Intended as an extremely lightweight and automated alternative, Slim SEO has over 30k installations and a 4.5-star rating.
+Designed for those who want a fully automated plugin, Slim SEO takes care of the basics very well.

 Other plugins to improve your SEO